sclorg/mysql-container/README.md

 MySQL root user
 ---------------------------------
 The root user has no password set by default, only allowing local connections.
-You can set it by setting the `MYSQL_ROOT_PASSWORD` environment variable when initializing your container.
+You can set it by setting the `MYSQL_ROOT_PASSWORD` environment variable.
 This will allow you to login to the root account remotely.
 Local connections will still not require a password.

+To disable remote root access, simply unset `MYSQL_ROOT_PASSWORD` and restart the container.

 Test